 ARTICLE 2.
 THIRD PARTY CONTRACT

 2.1 ENA's Rights and Obligations under the Third Party Contract .
-During the Term, ENA shall act as Customer's limited agent for certain purposes with respect to each Third Party Contract and, in so acting, may exercise certain of Customer's rights under each Third Party Contract.
+During the Term, ENA shall act as Palo Alto's limited agent for certain purposes with respect to each Third Party Contract and, in so acting, may exercise certain of Palo Alto's rights under each Third Party Contract.
 The agency granted under this Section 2.1 with respect to the Third Party Contract shall be specifically limited to the following:

 Scheduling of all quantities of Gas purchased;

-Performance of all notice requirements related to operational and logistic, including response to EFOs and OFOs; and
+Performance of all notice requirements related to operations and logistics, including response to EFOs and OFOs; and

-(c) Notifying Customer of any performance failures or defaults under a Third Party Contract .
+(c) Notifying Palo Alto of any performance failures or defaults under a Third Party Contract as soon as reasonably practical.

-2.2 Customer's Rights and Obligations under the Third Party Contract .
-Except as set forth in Section 2.1, during the Term, Customer shall exercise all rights and shall be fully responsible for all obligations under a Third Party Contract, including without limitation, payment for all Gas quantities purchased thereunder.
+2.2 Palo Alto's Rights and Obligations under the Third Party Contract .
+Except as set forth in Section 2.1, during the Term, Palo Alto shall exercise all rights and shall be fully responsible for all obligations under a Third Party Contract, including without limitation, payment for all Gas quantities purchased thereunder.

+2.3 Third Party Failure to Deliver .
+Any quantities of Gas that a third party Gas supplier fails to deliver to Palo Alto under a Third Party Contract, shall be supplied by ENA at a daily index as more specifically set forth in the Gas Sale Contract.

-2.3 New Third Party Contract .
-Customer may enter into any new Third Party Contract that will be effective during the Term to satisfy Customer's Gas requirements; provided, however, that (a) Customer shall provide ENA with a copy of such executed Third Party Contract at least five (5) Days prior to the first Day of the month during which the Gas will flow under such Third Party Contract and (b) any Customer may not enter into any new Third Party Contract which provides for a commencement of Gas flow mid-month.
-Any Third Party Contract entered into by Customer during the Term, must provide for firm Gas supply.
+2.4 New Third Party Contract .
+Palo Alto may enter into any new Third Party Contract that will be effective during the Term to satisfy Palo Alto's Gas requirements; provided, however, that (a) Palo Alto shall provide ENA with a copy of such executed Third Party Contract at least five (5) Days prior to the first Day of the month during which the Gas will flow under such Third Party Contract and (b) any Palo Alto may not enter into any new Third Party Contract which provides for a commencement of Gas flow mid-month.
+Any Third Party Contract entered into by Palo Alto during the Term, must provide for firm Gas supply.

 ARTICLE 3.
 FEES AND CHARGES

 3.1 Volumetric Fee.
-In consideration of the services to be performed by ENA hereunder, Customer shall pay to ENA a monthly volumetric fee of $0.08 per MMBtu multiplied by the Customer’s Actual Load (the “Volumetric Fees”).
+In consideration of the services to be performed by ENA hereunder, Palo Alto shall pay to ENA a monthly volumetric fee of $0.08 per MMBtu multiplied by the Palo Alto’s Actual Load (the “Volumetric Fees”).

 3.2 Reimbursement of Transportation Charges .
-Customer agrees to reimburse ENA for 100% of all demand and reservation charges, commodity charges, and all other charges or surchages ENA pays to PG&E under the Transportation Contracts related to ENA’s Gas sales obligations to Customer under the Gas Sale Contract (the “Transportation Charges”), such reimbursement to be made by payment or credit timed to coincide as closely as practicable with ENA's payment of such charges to PG&E. Customer shall be entitled to audit all applicable books and records of ENA to verify the accuracy of such ENA payments.
-ENA promptly shall pay to Customer all credits, refunds or other benefits ENA receives from PG&E on account of demand and reservation charges, commodity charges, and all other charges or surchages ENA or Customer paid to PG&E under the Transportation Contracts related to ENA’s Gas sales obligations to Customer under the Gas Sale Contract.
-Customer shall be solely responsible for any penalties which arise under the Transportation Contracts due to Customer’s Actual Load exceeding Customer maximum daily quantity under the Transportation Contracts.
+Palo Alto agrees to reimburse ENA for 100% of all demand and reservation charges, commodity charges, and all other charges or surchages ENA pays to PG&E under the Transportation Contracts related to ENA’s Gas sales obligations to Palo Alto under the Gas Sale Contract (the “Transportation Charges”), such reimbursement to be made by payment or credit timed to coincide as closely as practicable with ENA's payment of such charges to PG&E. Palo Alto shall be entitled to audit all records and invoices of ENA, specifically related to the Transportation Charges, to verify the accuracy of such ENA payments.
+ENA promptly shall pay to Palo Alto all credits, refunds or other benefits ENA receives from PG&E on account of demand and reservation charges, commodity charges, and all other charges or surchages ENA or Palo Alto paid to PG&E under the Transportation Contracts related to ENA’s Gas sales obligations to Palo Alto under the Gas Sale Contract.
+Palo Alto shall be solely responsible for any penalties which arise under the Transportation Contracts due to Palo Alto’s Actual Load exceeding Palo Alto maximum daily quantity under the Transportation Contracts.

 ARTICLE 4.
 PAYMENT TERMS